nios-students/docs/wiki/Guidelines.md

    - Subject name and code:
    - Medium of study:
    - Study centre/AI:
-     *Both name and code check your ID card, the blue section or "My Details" on your dashboard*
+     **Both name and code check your ID card, the blue section or "My Details" on your dashboard**
 7. **Answer writing**

-   Every question has two options *A* and *B* Make sure that you write the question number as follows,
+   Every question has two options *A* and *B* Make sure that you write the question number as follows:
    - 1 A ans.
    > **Pro tip: At the top right corner of the page write pg-1 and so on**
 8. **Scanning of TMA**